iraouiabdou/attention_is_all_you_need/README.md

 Beam search (beam 4, GNMT length penalty α=0.6) is used at inference time.
 Sample output from the final checkpoint:

-> **EN:** I'm Abdou, a student at UofT with a strong interest in computer science, especially AI and its use in science.
+> **EN (input):** I'm Abdou, a student at UofT with a strong interest in computer science, especially AI and its use in science.
 I'm fascinated by the idea that we can build
 > intelligent systems that help scientists analyze data, test ideas, and discover things that are revolutionanry.
 I want to better understand how these systems work and how > we can make them more useful and reliable.
 My goal is to develop the skills needed to build AI systems that can help accelerate research and contribute to solving
 > important scientific problems.
 >